kanaria69/Mainecoco/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## Two guys walked into a bar, the third one ducked.